Corporate suicides highlight stresses at the top

 In 2011, Lloyd’s Banking Group Chief Executive Antonio Horta-Osorio took a temporary leave of absence to recover from overwork, sleep deprivation and exhaustion.

-Horta-Osario was just eight months into his role at the bailed out lender, where he had embarked on a large scale restructuring program.
+Horta-Osario was just eight months into his role at the bailed out lender, where he had embarked on a large scale restructuring programme.
 He returned after two months off.

 “Stress is often caused by a lack of control and a lack of support.
 If you feel like you can’t control certain outcomes and don’t have anybody to discuss your worries and feelings with... that’s potentially a toxic mix,” Gould said.